OxygenFramework/Oxygen.jl/README.md

 - You need to explicitly include the type definition so Oxygen can identify this as a `Stream` handler

 ### Websocket Handlers
 Websocket handlers are used to handle websocket connections.
-They are defined using the `@websocket` macro or the `websocket()` function and accept a `HTTP.WebSocket` object as the first argument.
+They are defined using the `@websocket` macro or the `websocket()` function and accept a `HTTP.WebSockets.WebSocket` object as the first argument.
 These handlers support both function and do-block syntax.

 - `@websocket` and `websocket()` don't require a type definition on the first argument, they assume it's a websocket.
 - `Websocket` handlers can also be assigned with the `@get` macro or `get()` function, because the websocket protocol requires a `GET` request to initiate the handshake.